owizdom/xenox/readme.md

-xenox is a Chip-8 emulator written in C, designed to emulate the classic 8-bit virtual machine. it includes core features like memory management, opcode fetching and execution, and a fontset loader, while also providing placeholders for display rendering, input handling, and ROM loading. the emulator is designed with future improvements in mind, such as integration with SDL/OpenGL for graphics and the ability to load external ROMs for more flexible testing and usage.
+Xenox is a Chip-8 emulator written in C, designed to emulate the classic 8-bit virtual machine.
+It includes core features like memory management, opcode fetching and execution, and a fontset loader, while also providing placeholders for display rendering, input handling, and ROM loading.

+Beyond basic emulation, Xenox integrates a built-in Dino runner game (inspired by the Chrome offline dinosaur game), allowing users to play a simple side-scrolling obstacle game directly within the emulator environment.
+The Dino game runs interactively until the user presses c to exit, providing a fun test of the emulator's display loop and input handling.

+The emulator is designed with future improvements in mind, such as integration with SDL/OpenGL for graphics rendering and the ability to load external ROMs for flexible testing and usage.